-Black Gold Dog Food receives the Advisor’s lowest tier rating of 1.5 stars.
+Black Gold Dog Food earns the Advisor’s second-lowest tier rating of 2.5 stars.

-The Black Gold product line includes 10 dry dog foods, 9 claimed to meet AAFCO nutrient profiles for all life stages and one growth (Large Breed Puppy).
+The Black Gold product line includes eight dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

-Black Gold Professional Blend dog food was selected to represent the other products in the line for this review.
+Black Gold Trainers Blend 24/12 was selected to represent the other products in the line for this review.